manjuyod/TC-Parent-Portal/replit.md

 - Removed server-side email submission, replaced with EmailButton component that opens user's email client
 - Added franchise email lookup using SQL query: SELECT FranchiesEmail FROM tblFranchies WHERE ID IN (SELECT FranchiesID FROM tblInquiry WHERE ID = @InquiryID)
 - Email button automatically fetches franchise email when student is selected
-- Prioritized Gmail web interface on desktop, Gmail app on mobile, with mailto fallback
+- Prioritized Gmail app first (mobile and desktop), then Gmail web interface, with mailto fallback

 # System Architecture